wp-plugins/wowslider/readme.txt

 With Single site license you are able to install slideshows, generated with WOW Slider on any pages within your domain name.
 Unlimited Websites License allows you to install sliders on an unlimited number of your own or your clients sites.

+= 12.
+My slider always shows "Basic" transition effect though I selected another effect.
+Why does it happen and how can I fix it? =

+It seems that your slider works in pure css mode.
+Make sure that javascript is enabled in your browser.
+If problem will persist, probably it caused by jquery conflict.
+So, please contact with Customer Support at support [at] wowslider [dot] com and provide us a direct link to your webpage with a problem.

 == Screenshots ==